 - Word Power Made Easy by Norman Lewis: Your ability to draft an exceptional essay depends a lot on your vocabulary.
 A good essay is highly dependent on your correct usage of words.
 This book helps you to learn many new words.
 It also assists you to understand the etymology of the words.
 Thus playing with words will become easier and more fun as you would know the parent words.

-There are several factors which the graders look for while evaluating the essay.
-Some of them are :
+There are several factors that the graders look for while evaluating the GRE AWA essay.
+Some of them are:

 Clarity – This determines your ability to be able to form simple clear sentences to get your point across.
 You are not expected to use very complicated words or any fancy sentences.
 You just have to use the words you do know very well to express yourself in the clearest way possible.